iclighthouse/ICDex/docs/ICDexPair.md

 ### Strategy Order

 The Strategy Order function is a strategy manager for pro-traders.
-Strategy Order includes pro-order and stop-loss-order.
+Strategy Order includes pro-order and stop-limit-order.
 The strategy order lifecycle is divided into two segments:
 1) Configure a strategy: Pro-trader selects a strategy type, configures the strategy parameters and starts a strategy.
 2) Trigger Order: When the latest price of the trading pair changes and meets the conditions of the strategy order, the Strategy Manager